Fitzsimons Army Medical Center: University of Colorado

-In July 1995, the Base Realignment and Closure Commission recommended the closure of the facility, with the exception of the Edgar J. McWhethy Army Reserve Center, located at the southeast corner of the installation.
+In summer 1996, the University of Colorado commissioned a study of the Fitzsimons site to determine feasibility of moving to the site.
+On November 14, 1996, the Board of Regents approved te Plan for Acquisition and Development of Fitzsimons Property.
+An agreement with the City of Aurora Regarding Redevelopment of Fitzsimons Property was approved on April 24, 1997.
 The closure was completed in 1999 and the reserve center was relocated to the northeast portion of the site.
 The projected $5 billion (Economic Contributions of Activities at Fitzsimons Life Science District and the UC Denver Anschutz Medical Campus - Sammons/Dutton LLC, 2008) redevelopment of the facility into civilian use currently includes the construction of the University of Colorado Hospital's $147 million Anschutz Inpatient Pavilion, and the $509-million Children's Hospital.
 The medical campus also includes University of Colorado Denver medical education and research facilities, including the Ben Nighthorse Campbell Center for Native American Research, named in honor of the U.S. Senator Ben Nighthorse Campbell of Colorado.
+In 2008, the redeveloped Fitzsimons campus employed 16,000 workers and generated approximately $3.5 billion for Colorado's economy.